DarrenPapa/dpl_std_lib/README.md

 # Info

-    Contains most recent versions of the standard
+    Contains most recent versions of the standard library.

+    SOME FOLES ARE REDUNDANT AND WILL SOON BE REMOVED.